Board of Governors

 Sophie has over 20 years’ experience in the specialist education sector and was Head Teacher of two independent day schools for pupils with complex needs and challenging behaviour.
 Prior to joining Outcomes First Group in September 2017, Sophie was Education Services Operations Manager for a large independent specialist education provider acting as Chair of Governors for a number of schools in the South of England.

-Previous to becoming Head of primary, Ciaran was Assistant Head Teacher for six years at Yiewsley Grange.
-Prior to that he was Head of Key Stage 2 for two years as well as class teacher for six years.
+Previous to becoming Executive Head of the primary and secondary sites, Ciaran held the post of Head Teacher at Yiewsley Grange (primary).
+Prior to this, Ciaran held the post of Assistant Head teacher and Head of Key Stage 2, as well as a class teacher for six years.
 Currently, Ciaran is finishing his MA in Education & Technology at University College London with the research area being Assistive Technology for Children with Complex Communication Needs.
 Before commencing the MA, he completed the National Professional Qualification for Senior Leadership in 2015 and will be undertaking the NPQH this year.

 Grace Mullally – School Business Manager/Clerk